SemBeacon/sembeacon.org/src/site/docs/vocabulary.md

 #### `sembeacon:SemBeacon`
 A SemBeacon `sosa:FeatureOfInterest` that is a subclass of `poso:BluetoothBeacon`.
-Optionally, users can use a beacon to desribe another resource using the `rdfs:seeAlso` predicate.
+Optionally, users can use a beacon to describe another resource using the `rdfs:seeAlso` predicate.

 ### Data Properties